luanarium/ubuntu-offline-kit/apt_archive.md

 ```

 ## Notes
 I encountered a problem with two dependencies for VLC and discovered the issue was that I had both the amd64 and i368 versions of these packages.
 The solution was to delete the i368 versions and keep only the packages for amd64, as my architecture is amd64.
+Then rebuild my index.

 ## Aliases: Add these to your ~/.bashrc
 ```bash